Log house: History

-Handcrafted log houses have been built for centuries in Fennoscandia, Fenno-Ugric areas such as Karelia, Lapland, Eastern parts of Finland.
+Handcrafted log houses have been built for centuries in Fennoscandia and Fenno-Ugric areas such as Karelia, Lapland, and Eastern parts of Finland.
 Also in Scandinavia, Russia and Eastern Europe, and were typically built using only an axe, knife and log scriber.

-Settlers from northern Europe brought the craft to North America in the early 17th century, where it was quickly adopted by other colonists and Native Americans.
-Possibly the oldest surviving log house in the United States is the C. A. Nothnagle Log House (circa 1640) in New Jersey.
+Settlers from northern Europe brought the craft of log cabin construction to North America in the early 17th century, where it was quickly adopted by other colonists and Native Americans.
+C. A. Nothnagle Log House, built in New Jersey circa 1640, is likely the oldest log cabin in the United States.

 Pre-fabricated log houses for export were manufactured in Norway from the 1880s until around 1920 by three large companies: Jacob Digre in Trondheim, M. Thams & Co. in Orkanger, and Strømmen Trævarefabrik at Strømmen.
-They were factory built from sawn or milled logs, numbered and dismantled for transportation, and reassembled on the buyer's site.
-Buyers could order standard models from catalogs, custom-made houses designed by architects employed by the companies, or houses of their own design.
+They were factory-built from sawn or milled logs, numbered and dismantled for transportation, and reassembled on the buyer's site.
+Buyers could order standard models from catalogs, custom-made houses designed by architects employed by the companies, or houses of their design.
 Log houses from Thams were exhibited at the Exposition Universelle (1889) in Paris.

-During the 1920s the first American milled log houses appeared on the market, using logs which were pre-cut and shaped rather than hand-hewn.
-Many log houses today are of the milled variety, mainly because they require less labor-intensive field work than handcrafted houses.
-There are about 500 companies in North America which build the handcrafted, scribe-fit type of log house.
+The first American milled log houses appeared on the market in the 1920s, using pre-cut and shaped logs rather than hand-hewn ones.
+Many log houses today are milled, mainly because they require less labor-intensive fieldwork than handcrafted houses.
+About 500 companies in North America build the handcrafted, scribe-fit type of log house.

 Components

 The logs in log houses have a varying degree of moisture content; all logs have moisture when freshly cut.
-In the case of handcrafted logs moisture will naturally leave the timber, drying it out until it stabilizes with its climate.
+Handcrafted logs moisture will naturally leave the timber, drying it out until it stabilizes with its climate.
 This drying-out causes movement and shrinking of the log's diameter.
 As logs and timbers dry, the differential shrinkage (radial versus tangential) causes small cracks (known as "checks") to open slowly over time.
 Checking is a natural process in both air- and kiln-dried logs.
 This occurs in all log houses regardless of construction method or how the timber is allowed to dry, and is considered normal.

 Milled logs are processed in a different manner from handcrafted logs.
 Logs destined to become milled logs may become one of several types, depending on the desired quality and results.